MaurizioFD/MaurizioFD.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm an Assistant Professor at Politecnico di Milano, affiliated with the <a href="http://recsys.deib.polimi.it" target="_blank">RecSys</a> group and the <a href="https://www.quantum.polimi.it/" target="_blank">QCLab</a>.
+Computer science engineer by training, I work on the intersection of machine learning and quantum computing as Assistant Professor at Politecnico di Milano, where I am a member of the <a href="http://recsys.deib.polimi.it" target="_blank">RecSys</a> group and the <a href="https://www.quantum.polimi.it/" target="_blank">Quantum Computing Lab</a>.
 If you are a student interested in working with us please refer to the <a href="http://recsys.deib.polimi.it/student-faq-work-with-us/" target="_blank">Work With Us</a> page.

 ### Research interests
+My research spans two quite different areas, which I find offer many methods and ideas to draw inspiration from.

 * Applied Quantum Computing: design, evaluation and benchmarking of machine learning algorithms on quantum computers and use of machine learning to benefit current generation quantum computing hardware
 * Recommender Systems: design and evaluation of algorithms for recommender systems